mesonbuild/meson/docs/markdown/Getting-meson.md

 ## Installing Meson with pip

-Meson is also available in the [Python Package Index] and can be installed with `pip3 install meson` to install it system-wide and requires root.
+Meson is available in the [Python Package Index] and can be installed with `pip3 install meson` which requires root and will install it system-wide.

 Alternatively, you can use `pip3 install --user meson` which will install it for your user and does not require any special privileges.
 This will install the package in `~/.local/`, so you will have to add `~/.local/bin` to your `PATH`.

+## Installing Meson and Ninja with the MSI installer

+We provide an MSI installer on the [GitHub release page] that can be used to install both Meson and Ninja at once for Windows.
+It also contains an embedded copy of Python, so scripts that use the [Python module](Python-module.md) and do not have any external dependencies will continue to work as expected.

+Please note that this is a new feature, so bug reports are expected and welcome!

 ## Dependencies